-427. To investigate and monitor the resources of persons applying for legal aid and to investigate any fraud in the use of the legal aid funds.
+- 427. To investigate and monitor the resources of persons applying for legal aid and to investigate any fraud in the use of the legal aid funds. - (ii) Proposed new non-staff requirements

 428. To cover the fact-finding missions of the Financial Investigator in countries where persons applying for legal aid have assets.